lyteword/chspurgeon-tod/volume-5/psalm-107.md

 (d) How this was effected—"He sent his word," etc.

-5\.The consequent conduct of those who were healed; they praised God for his goodness.
+5\.
+The consequent conduct of those who were healed; they praised God for his goodness.
 They added sacrifice to this praise, Ps 107:22.
 In addition to sacrifice the healed ones began to offer songs—"sacrifice of thanksgiving."
 They added a declaration of joy—"Let them declare his works with rejoicing."

-**Verse 18.** *Their soul abhorreth all manner of meat.* Nor is it without emphasis that it is not the sick man who is said to spurn food, but *his soul*...The Hebrew word vpn which properly means a breath, hence a panting appetite, is applied to a *very vehement appetite* for food.
+**Verse 18.** *Their soul abhorreth all manner of meat.* Nor is it without emphasis that it is not the sick man who is said to spurn food, but *his soul*...
+The Hebrew word vpn which properly means a breath, hence a panting appetite, is applied to a *very vehement appetite* for food.
 When, therefore, the *soul* is said *to abhor food,* it is equivalent to saying *for the vehement appetite for food abhors food:* that is, in the place of an appetite for food, they are oppressed with a loathing; when they ought to be moved with a sharp desire of food, that their exhausted powers might be refreshed, appetite itself becomes a *loathing of food,* which is a most vivid description of the utmost loathing, and utter prostration of all desire.— *Venema.*

 **Verse 18.** *Their soul abhorreth all manner of meat.* The best of creature comforts are but vain comforts.
 What can dainty meat do a man good, when he is sick and ready to die?
 Then gold and silver, lands and houses, which are the dainty meat of a covetous man, are loathsome to him.
 When a man is sick to death, his very riches are sapless and tasteless to him; wife and children, friends and acquaintance, can yield but little comfort in that dark hour, yea, they often prove miserable comforters: when we have most need of comfort, these things administer least or no comfort at all to us.
 Is it not our wisdom, then, to get a stock of such comforts, as will hold and abide fresh with us, when all worldly comforts either leave us, or become tasteless to us?
 Is it not good to get a store of that food, which how sick soever we are, our stomachs will never loathe? yea, the sicker we are, our stomachs will the more like, hunger after, and feed the more heartily upon. *The flesh of Christ is meat indeed* (Joh 6:55).
 Feed upon him by faith, in health and sickness, ye will never loathe him.
 His flesh is the true meat of desires, such meat as will fill and fatten us, but never cloy us.
 A hungry craving appetite after Christ, and sweet satisfaction in him, are inseparable, and still the stronger is our appetite, the greater is our satisfaction.
 And (which is yet a greater happiness) our souls will have the strongest appetite, the most sharp set stomach after Christ, when, through bodily sickness, our stomachs cannot take down, but loathe the very scent and sight of the most pleasant perishing meat, and delicious earthly dainties.
 Look, that ye provide somewhat to eat, that will go down upon a sick bed; your sick bed meat is Christ; all other dainty food may be an abhorring to you.— *Joseph Caryl.*